Happy Gay Travel

 Assisted by the naturalist guide and some crewmembers, the dinghy will bring you and your luggage to Baltra Airport, where we will take the shuttle back to the airport.

-Galapagos gay cruise
+Gay Galapagos Islands cruise

 Gay Galapagos cruise